 Definition under the GDPR

 The GDPR does not define what a privacy notice is however it does set out the minimum information which must be provided to data subjects.
+The following information must be provided:

 - The legitimate interests of the controller;